Stefon Diggs Player Prop Bets for NFL Week 8 | Buffalo vs. Miami 10/31/2021

 Matchup vs. Miami

-- In his four matchups against the Dolphins, Diggs' 84.5 receiving yards average is 1.0 more than his over/under for Sunday's game (83.5).
+- Diggs has averaged 84.5 receiving yards per game over his four career matchups against the Dolphins, 1.0 more than his over/under in Sunday's game.

-- Diggs, in four matchups, had a touchdown catch three times.
-But he did not have multiple TDs in any of those games.
+- In four matchups versus the Dolphins, Diggs has had a TD catch three times, but not more than one in a single contest.

 - Note: Diggs' stats vs. Dolphins date back to 2016.